Google unveils its Pixel smartphone and VR headset

 Pixel smartphones

-Google (GOOG) announced a new Pixel line of phones -- the 5-inch Pixel and 5.5-inch Pixel XL.
-The devices boast 4GB of RAM, a Qualcomm Snapdragon 820 processor, a fingerprint sensor and a 12MP rear-facing camera.
+The devices boast 4GB of RAM, a Qualcomm Snapdragon 821 processor, a fingerprint sensor and a 12MP rear-facing camera.

 The phones drop its existing Nexus branding in favor of "Pixel," a nod to Google's existing tablet and Chromebook line.
 Both run on Android 7.1 Nougat, Google's most recent mobile operating system.

-The devices comes with its new AI assistant, Google Assistant.
-The company demonstrated how its personal assistant can make a reservation right from the device.
+The devices come with a built-in AI assistant, Google Assistant.
+The company demonstrated how the AI software can make a reservation for you right from the device and complete other tasks.

-Pixel has a pretty sweet perk for photo fans, too: users will get free unlimited storage of photos and videos at full-resolution.
+Pixel has a pretty sweet perk for photo fans, too: Users will get free unlimited storage of photos and videos -- something Apple would be wise to consider in the future.

 The devices, which are available for pre-sale starting on Tuesday, come in three colors: quite black, very silver and really blue.